Tipser/slate/source/includes/_tipser-elements.md

 ## `Store` Element

+The Store displays all collections selected “visible” in one view and is best used to present a group of collections on a separate page.
+The shop should be placed in a page where sufficient space is available, however the script automatically blends in and adapts to the space given.

+Collections are created using the [Tipser Tools](#tipser-tools), or the Store Front Editor on [tipser.com](https://tipser.com).
+This works the same way as for Get The Look.

 Before you insert Store on your page, make sure there is at least one collection created in your store, otherwise no content will be rendered if your shop is empty.

-Insert below HTML on your page in the place where you want the `Store` element to be rendered.
+Insert this HTML snippet on your page in the place where you want the `Store` element to be rendered.

 ```html
 <div id="tipser_store"></div>